 Drawing noses this way is so far from drawing them realistically.
 If you are going for a cartoon nose, then that may be a good direction to go.
 But for a realistic nose, you must really observe your subject.

-You must really observe your subject when you draw anything.
-Drawing noses realistically involves closely studying the values.
+You must closely observe your subject when you draw anything.
+Drawing noses realistically involves studying the values.
 The values are what gives us the impression and illusion of the form.
 Make sure that you include a full range of value when you draw a nose.

 Drawing lines will help to establish the shape of the nose, but it's the values that will lead to the illusion of form that you probably want in you drawing.